-The Company has developed a variety of full spectrum products including: PureFarma Sun, PureFarma Moon, and PureFarma Earth vape cartridges, and Pura Vida Sativa, Indica & Hybrid Honey Oil vape cartridges, as well as its Pura Vida 'Daybreak' and 'Nightfall' full spectrum THC Tinctures.
-These products are expected to launch in the British Columbia, Alberta, and Manitoba markets in July 2020, with additional provinces to follow.
+The variety of full spectrum branded products include: PureFarma Sun, PureFarma Moon, and PureFarma Earth vape cartridges, and Pura Vida Sativa, Indica & Hybrid Honey Oil vape cartridges, as well as Pura Vida 'Daybreak' and 'Nightfall' full spectrum THC Tinctures.
+These products became available in the British Columbia and Manitoba markets in September 2020, and Management is focused on additional provinces including Alberta and Ontario, the largest cannabis market in Canada.
 Additionally, Heritage plans to launch various formulations of full spectrum CBD tinctures when product approval is received from Health Canada.

 As the Canadian cannabis market evolves, consumer demand is trending toward high-quality products at reasonable prices.
 Heritage has designed its internal processes to allow for the ability to take its products from manufacturing direct to consumer channels, which decreases traditional distribution costs.
 This allows Heritage to offer products at competitive prices versus other cannabis companies.
-Heritage continues to develop products that will launch through 2020 with the strategy to price products that maximize margin performance while offering high quality products to consumers.
+Heritage continues to develop products that will launch through 2020 with the strategy to price products competitively while offering high quality products to consumers.